Niutels/Nico-Portfolio/src/content/posts/2020-05-13-typography.md

 title: Smart Pen
 slug: /smartpen
 date: 2020-09-30 21:15
-description: A pen which can digitize your handwriting in 3d
+description: A pen which can guess what you're handwriting in 3d
 featuredImage: /assets/smart_pen.png
 ---
 <!--StartFragment-->